lbgraham/hrext09-my-cruddy-app/README.md

 - [ ] Add an additional selection to display an entire generated poem or generated piece of prose
 - [ ] Create a simple blockchain to store the previously created poems for consistence
 - [ ] Add API endpoint for obtaining randomly generated poem
-- [ ] Add support for mobile devices
+- [√] Add support for mobile devices (But the formatting is blah.
+It does work though)
 - [ ] Post a formatted image og the quote on social media sites

 ### Basic Reqs - NOTE: Core feature ideas (except AI text generation) is complete.
 Improvement tasks are listed above